 A/PROF STACEY JANKELOWITZ

-Stacey qualified cum laude and received the class medal for top student in her undergraduate studies at the University of the Witwatersrand.
-Following an intern and resident year in Johannesburg, she moved to Sydney where she completed her basic physician training at Royal North Shore Hospital and Neurology training at Westmead Hospital.
-She then completed a PhD in motor control in stroke (UNSW) and a Fellowship in Clinical Neurophysiology at Prince of Wales Hospital.
+Stacey qualified cum laude and received the class medal for the top student in her undergraduate studies at the University of the Witwatersrand.
+Following an intern and resident year in Johannesburg, she moved to Sydney, Australia where she completed her basic physician training at Royal North Shore Hospital and Neurology training at Westmead Hospital.
+She subsequently completed a PhD in motor control in stroke (UNSW) and a Fellowship in Clinical Neurophysiology at Prince of Wales Hospital.
 Her post-doctoral studies at the University of Sydney assessed nerve excitability in stroke, normal ageing and Parkinson’s Disease.
 During her NHMRC TRIP (translating research into practice) Fellowship, A/Prof Jankelowitz implemented changes to improve secondary prevention of stroke in a regional and metropolitan setting.
 Concurrent to the fellowship, she completed a Masters of Clinical Epidemiology (University of Sydney).

 Professional Affiliations: